mys-lang/mys/README.rst

 #.
 Use Python's parser to transform the source code to an Abstract
    Syntax Tree (AST).

 #.
+Find variables, classes, functions, traits and enums.
+Save
+   information that may be used by others.

+   Variables: name and type

+   Classes: name, methods (with prototypes), members and implemented traits

+   Functions: name and prototypes

+   Traits: name and methods (with prototypes)

+   Enums: name and values

+#.
+Check that used variables, functions, enums and classes has been
+   defined before used in functions and methods.

+Want to know if each source file is ok.
+So need everything it uses before that's possible.
+Save information about generics and compile those separately.
+Only one copy for each set of types across the entire application.

+For each source file, generate C++ code and compile it.
+Do this in parallel (-j N) for faster compilation.

+How to reduce heap usage of temporary objects?
+Mark functions that can take an object reference?
+Caller must know.
+All stack variables can be passed be reference.

+#.
 Generate C++ code from the AST.

    Probably generate three files: